Cups to Grams Conversion Calculator

 How to Convert Cups to Grams

-To convert a cup measurement to a gram measurement, multiply the volume by 236.588236 times the density of the ingredient or material.
+To convert a measurement in cups to grams, multiply the volume by the density of the ingredient or material.
+Note that in order for this to work, the density must be in grams per cup (g/c).

-Thus, the volume in grams is equal to the cups multiplied by 236.588236 times the density of the ingredient or material.
+Thus, the weight in grams is equal to the volume in cups multiplied by 236.5882 times the density (in g/mL) of the ingredient, substance, or material.

 Cups and grams are both commonly used to measure cooking ingredients.